Off-World Interceptor

-Off-World Interceptor is a third-person vehicular car combat game, released for the 3DO.
+Off-World Interceptor is a 1994 third-person vehicular combat video game, developed and published by Crystal Dynamics and originally released on 3DO.
 An alternate version of the game was later released for the Sega Saturn and PlayStation consoles, named Off-World Interceptor Extreme.
 The two versions of the game have identical core gameplay elements, though the Extreme version is tweaked to feel more like the arcade mode in the original Off-World Interceptor.